-1. INTRODUCTION
+1. Introduction

 Fuzzy difference equation has been growing rapidly developed for the many years.
 To solve the difference equation is by finding a sequence that satisfies the equation.
 Chrysafis, Papadopolous, Papaschinopoulos [1,14,15,16] in their study about the fuzzy difference equation of finance.
 The fuzzy difference equations initially are introduced by Kendel and Byatt [1,2,18,19].
 Also, the fuzzy difference equations and their applications are studied by Buckley [5-10,20].
-In this paper, we will review the fuzzy difference equation in finance.
+In this paper, we will review the fuzzy difference equations and numerical solution of their application in finance.